Houston Cougars football: Top 25 finishes

-The Houston Cougars have finished ranked in the AP Poll and/or the Coaches Poll 18 times in the program's history, with the highest-ranked finishes being No. 4 in 1976, No. 5 in 1979, and No. 8 in 2015.
+The Houston Cougars have finished ranked in the AP Poll, Coaches Poll, or the BCS/CFP rankings 19 times in the program's history, with the highest-ranked finishes being No. 4 in 1976, No. 5 in 1979, and No. 8 in 2015.
 Note: The AP Poll began in 1936, and the Coaches' Poll began in 1950.
 Before 1990, only the top 20 teams were ranked in the AP Poll before it was expanded to 25.

 In addition to the major polls, the BCS produced rankings from 1998 to 2013 which helped select teams for the BCS Bowls.
 Then, starting in 2014, the CFP committee began issuing rankings to determine which teams were selected for the playoffs.
 Lastly, the Dokter-Entropy and Howell computer polls have been run since the 1940s.
 The best Cougar computer poll ranking is noted below.